The UK's Independent Hammock Specialist

 The Ultimate Guide to Hanging a Hammock

 When it comes to relaxation and outdoor leisure, few things can beat the comfort and tranquillity of a hammock.
 Whether you envision yourself swaying gently in the breeze with a good book or taking a nap under the open sky, hammocks offer a unique way to unwind.
-But before you can start enjoying your hammock, you need to figure out how much space you need to hang it properly.
+But before you can start enjoying your hammock, it’s important to know how to hang it safely and how much space you really need.

-• Traditional hammocks are the classic option, made of a single piece of fabric or rope that gathers at each end.
-They are known for their natural curvature and ability to cocoon around your body.
-For traditional hammocks, you'll need a minimum distance of around 9-10 feet between two anchor points.
+• Traditional Hammocks: These classic designs are made of fabric or rope that gathers at each end, creating a natural cocoon.
+They usually require a minimum of 9–10 feet between anchor points.

 See our Rio Bordeaux Hammock £195.10